 Accountability / Performance Reports

-EPHS students once again participated in CAASPP and ELPAC testing in the spring of 2021.
-A modified SBAC (shortened version) was available to 11th grade EPHS students, as well as ELPAC testing for English Learners.
-Data from these two important assessments were available in the fall of 2021 and yielded scores that were better than expected.
-For SBAC ELA, two EPHS students scored “Standard Met”, three students scored “Standard Nearly Met”, and the remaining four students scored “Standard Not Met” (n=9).
+EPHS students once again participated in CAASPP and ELPAC testing in the spring of 2021 after the pandemic, then again for the 2022 testing cycle.
+The Smarter Balanced Assessment Consortium , or SBAC (available to 11th grade EPHS students, as well as ELPAC testing for English Learners), provided additional data as the district was still emerging from the lingering effects that the pandemic had on instruction and on public school operations in general.
+Data from these two important assessments were available in the fall of 2022 and yielded scores that were better than expected given the disruption COVID-19 had on the continuity and availability of high-quality instruction and attendance opportunities.
+For SBAC ELA, two EPHS students scored “Standard Met”, one student scored “Standard Nearly Met”, and the remaining two students scored “Standard Not Met” (n=5).
 In the past, EPHS students typically scored in the lowest scale score range.
-For SBAC Math, one student scored “Standard Nearly Met” and the other eight scored “Standard Not Met” (n=9).
+For SBAC Math, no students scored “Standard Nearly Met” and the other five scored “Standard Not Met” (n=5).

-The analysis of state testing data from spring 2021 illuminated that more emphasis needed to be placed in mathematics instruction.
-As for EL students at EPHS, the emphasis needs to be placed on developing more effective integrated ELD instruction.
-EPHS is too small of a school to have a designated ELD program, but teachers delivering academic instruction in English can utilize instructional strategies, techniques, and activities that are shown through research to leverage higher levels of academic learning and English language acquisition.
-The two strategies that are emphasized include vocabulary development (Tier 2 words considered low-utility for academic language development and Tier 3 words that are subject-specific), and the expanded use of oral language during the instructional period.
-There needs to be a more conscious, deliberate emphasis on creating a rich oral language environment in all direct instruction classes.
+The analysis of state testing data from spring 2022 illuminated that more emphasis needed to be placed in mathematics instruction.
+As for EL students at EPHS, the emphasis needs to be placed on developing more effective integrated ELD instruction delivered in a supplemental fashion in order to augment the subject matter attainment garnered exclusively from online courses.
+EPHS is too small of a school to have a designated ELD program, but the Acellus online course program, delivering academic instruction in English, can utilize supplemental instructional strategies, techniques, and activities that are shown through research to leverage higher levels of academic learning and English language acquisition.
+Planning for this supplemental delivery is continuing in the 2022-2023 school year and could involve a qualified certificated ELD staff member coming to the FACE campus and performing a pull-out program for the small number of EL students currently at FACE.
+The two strategies that should be emphasized include vocabulary development (Tier 2 words considered low-utility for academic language development and Tier 3 words that are subject-specific), and the expanded use of oral language during the instructional period.
+There needs to be a more conscious, deliberate emphasis on creating a rich oral language environment at a designated point in the instructional day.

 Use of Additional Data